tuist/tuist/fixtures/README.md

 ## ios_app_with_coredate

-Showcases a simple iOS app with a Core Data model and Mapping Model (.xcmappingmodel)
+A simple iOS app with a Core Data model and Mapping Model (.xcmappingmodel)